gbhorwood/Macrame/documentation/docs/04_Manual/06_File_Read_and_Write.md

 File handling in command line applications has different challenges than for web applications.
-In the web environment, the developer knows the filesystem structure and permissions and read and write files with confidence.
-Command line applications, however, run on someone else's compture where no such assurances can be made.
+In the web environment, the developer knows the filesystem structure and permissions and can read and write files with confidence.
+Command line applications, however, run on someone else's comptuer where no such assurances can be made.

 Macrame provides a number of file access methods to help ensure more-safe interaction with the file system